The author begins with these three production abstractions...

 the title "Imperitor" which means leader.
 It is from this word that we end up with "Empire"

 Senatorial historians were always rewriting history to make emperors seem much more evil.
-Although it is true that
+Although it is true that Tiberius retired to the isle of Capri,

-retired to a life of sexual debauchery as portrayed in many movies.
+his old age along with his Stoic life-style makes it highly unlikely that retired to a life of sexual debauchery as portrayed in many movies.

-Starting in 142 AD, the Romans began constructing Antonine Wall
+Starting in 142 AD, the Romans began constructing Antonine Wall in Northern Scotland which was about

-Wall.
+160 km (100 mi) North of Hadrian's Wall.
 (I knew about Hadrian's Wall but had never heard of this one)

-second read just for literary/philosophical reasons.
+literary/philosophical reasons.

-Do not confuse the author's phrases ('The Illumination' and 'Divine Illumination') with The Enlightenment.
+Do not confuse the author's phrases ('The Illumination' and 'Divine Illumination') with The

 On top of that, since this is book neither qualifies as a work of science or religion, then we are forced to default to philosophy.

-The author's initial hypothesis seems to be based more upon mental evolution than religion, but
+The author's initial hypothesis seems to be based more upon mental evolution than religion, but remember that he had no knowledge of DNA or

-remember that he had no knowledge of DNA or genetics (first published in 1953).
-He describes the evolution of the mind from "no
+genetics (science first published in 1953).
+He describes the evolution of the mind from "no consciousness" to "simple consciousness" then to "self consciousness".
+And

-(like color vision), he claims that all of humanity will eventually evolve past self consciousness into a new state which he
+just as new traits are introduced slowly over time (like color vision), he claims that all of humanity will eventually evolve past "self consciousness" into a new state

-calls Cosmic Consciousness.
-He claims that people like Buddha, Jesus, Paul of Tarsus and Mohamed were the
+which he calls Cosmic Consciousness.
+He claims that people like Buddha, Jesus, Paul of Tarsus and Mohamed were the first humans to cross over, but

-first humans to cross over, but eventually this trait will be in the majority rather than the minority.
+eventually this trait will be in the majority rather than the minority.

-Through evolutionary theory we know that having enhanced vision or hearing will lead to increased survival opportunities, I
+Through evolutionary theory we know that having enhanced vision, or hearing, will lead to increased survival opportunities, so I fail to see how the "Cosmic Sense"

-fail to see how the "Cosmic Sense" will be of any evolutionary value unless it means the end of violence, terrorism and war.
-If
+will be of any evolutionary value unless it means the end of violence, terrorism and war.
+If that is the case, then one can easily leap to other philosophies based upon

-pursuit of "The Force" from "Star Wars" or "The Vulcan
+extrapolations from sci-fi entertainment (The Jedi pursuit of "The Force" from "Star Wars" or "The

-Trying to keep an open mind here: we all know that homo
+Trying to keep an open mind here: we all know that homo sapien (wise man)

-sapien (wise man) has only been around for 200,000-300,000 years.
-Whenever I hear far-future descriptions of life on Earth
+has only been around for 200,000-300,000 years.
+Whenever I hear far-future descriptions of life on Earth (say, a billion years from now) I am surprised that many people

-form.
-So we should not be too quick to dismiss this idea of a new way of thinking although every good scientist would say "there
+assume that humanity will witness the event from our current form.
+So we should not be too quick to dismiss this idea of a new way of thinking, although every good

-is absolutely no proof for any of this, other than Bucke's observation, so this will always remain in the realm of hypothesis"
+scientist would say "there is absolutely no proof for any of this, other than Bucke's observation, so this will always remain in the realm of hypothesis"

-I now recommend you contemplate the words of the 1970 song Melancholy Man from the album A Question of Balance by the group The
+I now recommend you contemplate the words of the 1970 song Melancholy Man from the album A

-Moody Blues which you can listen to here:
+listen to here:

 I'm a melancholy man, that's what I am; All the world surrounds me, and my feet are on the ground; I'm a very lonely

-man, doing what I can; All the world astounds me and I think I understand; That we're going to keep growing,
+man, doing what I can; All the world astounds me and I think I understand; That we're going to keep growing, wait and see.
+When all the stars

-wait and see.
-When all the stars are falling down; Into the sea and on the ground; And angry voices carry on the
+are falling down; Into the sea and on the ground; And angry voices carry on the wind, A beam of light will fill your head; And you'll remember what's

-world's ever known.
-Another man is what you'll see, Who looks like you and looks like
+been said; By all the good men this world's ever known.
+Another man is what you'll see, Who looks like you and looks like me,

-me, And yet somehow he will not feel the same, His life caught up in misery, he doesn't think like you and me, 'Cause
+And yet somehow he will not feel the same, His life caught up in misery, he doesn't think like you and me, 'Cause he can't see what you and I can see.

 Observations: